jross765/JGnuCashLibNTools/doc/user/select-securities.md

 # Selecting Securities (Users)

+Due to the specialness of
+securities (commodities),
-Due to the specialness of securities (commodities), both on the technical level and on the business-logic level, there are several things you must understand/keep in mind before working with them.
+both on the technical level and on the business-logic level, there are several things you must understand/keep in mind before working with them.

 In a nutshell, it boils down to the following:

-* *Technical level*: Securities have no technical IDs in GnuCash.
-  Instead, they are technically selected with a (pseudo-)technical ID, constisting of a namespace and a code.

-* *Business-logic level*: In the real world out there, you normally would identify a security by its public security code, which hopefully you have used when entering the security in the GnuCash file:
-  * If you live in the US or Canada, then you would typically use the 1-to-4-char ticker (such as "T" or "MSFT").
-    But strictly speaking, this is not enough.
-It always has to be qualified with the according exchange (such as "NYSE_AMERICAN" (formerly known as "AMEX") or "NASDAQ").
-    (The pros among you might use the CUSIP intead.)
-  * If you live outside of the US and Canada, then you would typically use something else.
-    In the EU, where the current maintainer lives, people typically use the ISIN (international).
-    In Germany, the nostalgic folks prefer the WKN.
-    Similarly, in the rest of Europe: The SEDOL (UK) or the VALOR (Switzerland), etc. etc.

-  If you have a global portfolio, it makes sense to use the ISIN.[^1]
+There normally are technical IDs, and there are business logic IDs.
+And sometimes, as here, there are pseudo-technical IDs, which in fact are business-logic IDs.

-Please read the document "ID Layers in GnuCash" (folder `xsec`) first before you move on.
+Please read the document "ID Layers in
+GnuCash"
+(folder `xsec`) first before
+you move on.
 It is important to understand the (non-)difference between GnuCash's technical and business-logic security IDs described there before reading the next section; otherwise it will probably confuse you.